y-chai/GEMS-X003-Geospatial-Analysis-R-Raster/README.md

 ## Week 3 Lecture: Basic geocomputation with raster data in R

 1. Navigate to your `GEMS-X003-Geospatial-Analysis-R-Raster` directory
-2. Open the `x003_Module3_Raster_'terra'.Rmd` Jupyter Notebook to follow along throughout the class
+2. Open the `x003_Module3_Raster_'terra'.Rmd` notebook to follow along throughout the class